emacsmirror/nikola/README.md

     -   `nikola-deploy-input-default`: If `nikola-deploy-input` is **t**, this variable changes the default value so you can just press RET.
 Set to **New post** by default.

+    -   `nikola-new-post-extension`: The extension of new posts.
+If it's a list, ido completion will be offered.
+Set to **html** by default.

+    -   `nikola-new-page-extension`: The extension of new pages.
+If it's a list, ido completion will be offered.
+Set to **html** by default.

 3. Hooks:

     Use them as you would usually do.